 1635-acre Glendale Lake is a popular destination for sailboats, canoes and kayaks & powered boats up to 20HP.
 Nine public boat launching areas; three public mooring facilities and two marinas for sailboats, pontoon boats & motorboats.
 Ice fishing, iceboating, concessions, fuel sales, rentals, repairs and more.

 In Cambria County, keep an eye out for white-tailed deer, black bear, wild turkey, waterfowl, and ruffed grouse.
-Cambria County boasts more than 90,000 acres of state game land teeming with wildlife, and the Poconos are home to 21 different game lands.
+Cambria County boasts more than 90,000 acres of state game land teeming with wildlife.